NemesisPi/picoReflow/Docs/README.md

 Not Limited by stages and or programs ,you can have Thousands depending on PI4 models memory 4Gb or 8Gb
 * Automatic PID tuning
 * Time and temperature units defined per profile
-* Option to wait for system to reach target temperature before going to next profile stage
 * Added a High Limit Emergency shut off     Heating will be turned off and program stopped
 * Added a Thermocouple Offset     adjust if needed to calibrate
 * Removed CSV Logging MAKES IT SAFE NOT WRITING TO THE DISK!
-ACCESS LOGGING DATA IN TERMINAL CONTROLLER IS RUNNING IN only in manual mode.
+ACCESS LOGGING DATA IN TERMINAL CONTROLLER IS RUNNING IN only in manual mode or graph scrren shot.
 * Use the Live logging graph to help diagnose loose thermocouple connections and kiln issues such as relays and element wear over time.
 * Logging will be moved to online logging with the new app!
 Logging currently in manual mode in terminal when not auto booting controller.
 * added 2 key press Stop Button option also setting up 3 zone removed simulate function 26/8/20